tabatabaei/text-encoder/README.md

 ==============================

 Images
-* "icon.ico" are by me (Misam Saki) and they are released under the terms of the GNU General Public License v3 or later.
+* "icon.ico" and "icon.xcf" are by me (Misam Saki) and they are released under the terms of the GNU General Public License v3 or later.